 Integration of MetaCert for standalone apps and platforms: The MetaCert API

-For those who want to integrate MetaCert API into their standalone apps/platforms/dApps etc, the API can be integrated in less than an hour according to the company's website.
+For those who want to integrate MetaCert API into their standalone apps/platforms/dApps etc, the whole process can be done in less than an hour, according to the company's website.
 When integrated, it provides a light layer of security on the app/platform and will thus help protect your app and its users against 10 billion plus URLs on its intelligence phishing, malware, and adult content protection system.
 The database categorizes these links into 60 different categories including Phishing & Malware, Pornography, Gambling, and Violence.

 The API contains a few lines of code and the app owner will need to write only a few lines of code in order for their app to know how to handle classified URLs.
 The MetaCert team can also help anyone to write the parsing code if necessary.
 Those who integrate the security bot get 150 validations every month.

-It can also be embedded on Android firmware to update the device's settings for OEMs.
+It can also be embedded in the Android firmware to update the device's settings for OEMs.

 The company is also collaborating with Appery.io, a platform used to build and deploy cloud-based cross-device applications in an environment with integrated back-end services and a rich catalog of API plug-ins.
 Appery.io has built a plugin which developers can quickly add into any new or existing app to check the reputation of any web links sent via the developer's app for instance against categories such as ‘Malware & Phishing’, ‘Pornography’ and ‘File Sharing’.
 File Sharing was added for the purpose of testing to allow developers to test the API without having to call URLs that are not safe for work.